iCliniq Logo

 Direct immunofluorescence microscopy of lesional biopsy specimens obtained would prove a reliable and sensitive diagnostic test for detecting any three forms of pemphigus.

-The desmoglein ELISA test is particular in sensitivity and specificity for detecting pemphigus.
+The desmoglein ELISA (enzyme-linked immunosorbent assay) test is particular in sensitivity and specificity for detecting pemphigus.
 Patients suffering from pemphigus have circulating anti-desmoglein antibodies that do not occur otherwise in typically healthy individuals.
 Western blotting or immunoprecipitation of epithelial cells and other methods like obtaining keratinocyte extracts may not be practical in diagnosing pemphigus vulgaris and pemphigus foliaceus but are often used to identify non-desmoglein target proteins in patients suffering from the third subtype, i.e., the paraneoplastic pemphigus lesions.

 What Are the Differential Diagnoses of Pemphigus?

-4. Certain Genetic Diseases.
+• Certain Genetic Diseases.

 How to Manage Pemphigus?

-• The first-line treatment or gold standard for initial reduction of the disease and reducing mortality risk is systemic corticosteroid therapy owing to its rapid effects.
+• The first-line treatment or gold standard for the initial reduction of the disease and reducing mortality risk is systemic corticosteroid therapy owing to its rapid effects.

 • In addition, topical and intralesional corticosteroids can be used as adjunctive therapy or monotherapy in localized mild diseases.

-The following are all other adjuvant or accessory medications, techniques, and therapies that would be instituted by the physician based upon the mortality risk and extent of pemphigus infection in the affected individual.
+The following are all other adjuvant or accessory medications, techniques, and therapies that would be instituted by the physician based on the mortality risk and extent of pemphigus infection in the affected individual.
 It includes:

 • Osteoporosis counseling is also provided if the corticosteroid treatment lasts for the patient for more than three months to counteract the issue of bone resorption and fragility.

-• Intravenous immunoglobulin therapy,
+• Intravenous immunoglobulin therapy.

-• Rituximab therapy,
+• Rituximab therapy.

-• The use of steroid-sparing agents or immunosuppressive agents like Cyclosporine,
+• The use of steroid-sparing agents or immunosuppressive agents like Cyclosporine.

-• New age techniques like plasmapheresis (that involves the plasma exchange with albumin or the fresh frozen plasma forms), immunoadsorption method to remove serum antibodies in case of severe or refractory pemphigus.
+• New age techniques like plasmapheresis (that involves the plasma exchange with albumin or the fresh frozen plasma forms), and immunoadsorption method to remove serum antibodies in case of severe or refractory pemphigus.

 Osteoporosis counseling is also provided if the corticosteroid treatment lasts for the patient for more than three months to counteract the issue of bone resorption and fragility.